American Crossroads

 American Crossroads is a US Super PAC that raises funds from donors to advocate for certain candidates of the Republican Party.
-It has pioneered many of the new methods of fundraising opened up by the Supreme Court's ruling in Citizens United.
+It has pioneered many of the new methods of fundraising opened up by the Supreme Court's ruling in Citizens United v.
+FEC.
 Its president is Steven J. Law, a former United States Deputy Secretary of Labor for President George W. Bush and the Chairman of the Board of Directors is former Republican National Committee chairman Mike Duncan.
 Advisers to the group include Senior Advisor and former White House Deputy Chief of Staff Karl Rove and former Mississippi Governor Haley Barbour.

 History

 American Crossroads was founded in 2010 by former Republican National Committee chair Ed Gillespie and former White House strategist Karl Rove.
 Rove's relationship to the group has been described as "informal," and the American Crossroads website makes no mention of his name.

 In June 2010, American Crossroads established a spin-off 501(c)(4) group, Crossroads Grassroots Policy Strategies (Crossroads GPS).
-In 2012 it founded another Super PAC, Crossroads Generation, aimed at a younger audience.
+In 2015, likely due to difficulties securing tax-exempt status for Crossroads GPS, Rove and his associates took over an existing tax-exempt 501(c)(4), Alliance for America’s Future, and rebranded it as One Nation.